 The National Park Service is committed to making facilities and programs at Herbert Hoover National Historic Site accessible.
 Please contact us with your accessibility questions or concerns.

 An automobile or bicycle are needed to get to Herbert Hoover National Historic Site from out of town, but the park's most-visited features are all within a half-mile walk from each parking lot.
-When you arrive, get a free park map and guide at the Visitor Center.
-Get directions »
+When you arrive, get a free park map and guide from the Visitor Center.

-Designated parking spaces for persons with disabilities are available in all parking lots.
-Those spaces are reserved for vehicles which are properly marked with a disability parking permit, such as a license plate or government-issued hang-tag.
+All parking lots have spaces reserved for vehicles which are properly marked with a disability parking permit, such as a license plate or government-issued hang-tag.

 The historic nature of the site may make visiting difficult for people with disabilities.
 Most of the ground around the historic buildings is level.
 The wooden boardwalks may be slippery when wet, so please watch your step.
 If you plan to tour the historic buildings, it is advised to bring someone to assist you.